Farm Workshops Guide: Hands-On Classes for Beginners

 Field to Freezer is our family poultry-processing class, where adults and kids learn together to take a bird from the pasture to a packaged, ready-to-cook chicken in one sitting.
 It covers humane handling, basic anatomy, the full step-by-step, butchering and portioning with real technique, packaging for the home freezer, and an honest conversation about where meat comes from.

-Everyone leaves with one bird they processed and packaged themselves, and we share a farm lunch together afterward.
+Everyone leaves with one bird they processed and packaged themselves.
 It's the most serious class we run, and we teach it gently, without gore and without dodging what it is.
 If you want the full picture before you decide, ethics and all, read about our field-to-freezer processing class.
-It's rated intermediate, and the minimum age is eight, with a parent staying present and supervising the whole time.
+The minimum age is eight, with a parent staying present and supervising the whole time, and we provide the sharp tools and safety gear.

 Backyard chicken keeping

-Chicken Keeping 101 is a beginner class taught hands-on with our flock.
+Our backyard chicken keeping class is a beginner class taught hands-on with our flock.
 You'll learn coop and run design, predator-proofing, feeding, how to spot a sick bird, and how to handle hens and collect eggs, then spend real time in the working brooders, coops, and runs with the birds themselves.
-There's a live question-and-answer session with the head farmer built in, so bring every question you've got.
+There's a live question-and-answer session with the farmer built in, so bring every question you've got.

-You go home with a resource guide and a handout on feed suppliers, plus the quiet confidence that you really can do this.
-One first-timer told us she knew nothing about chickens when she arrived and built her coop the next weekend.
+You go home with the hands-on reps that a video can't give you, plus the quiet confidence that you really can do this.
 If a flock is the itch, this is where to start a backyard flock the right way before you spend a dollar on the wrong coop.
-It's open to all ages.
+It's beginner-friendly and a good one to bring the family to.

 Farm-to-table & garden-to-table cooking

 Our farm-to-table cooking class starts in the garden.
 You'll pick your own ingredients, prep them, and cook a three-course meal at the outdoor kitchen with the farm chef, then everyone sits down at one long table to eat together.
-There's also a Farm Table Dinner Series, each evening hosted by a local food maker who shares the story behind the meal.
+There's also a dinner series, each evening hosted by a local food maker who shares the story behind the meal.

-You take home recipes and a farm cookbook, plus the knife skills and heat sense that make the recipes work at your own stove.
+You take home the knife skills and heat sense that make good cooking work at your own stove, and a meal you built from the ground up.
 It's the most social class we run, and a lovely gift for the cook who owns all the gadgets but never quite the confidence.
 There is a real difference between an August tomato and a March one, and the class leans into whatever is ripe that week.
-Come cook a meal you harvested yourself; the minimum age is twelve, and the menu follows the season and the weather.
+Come cook a meal you harvested yourself; the menu follows the season and the weather.

 Sourdough from scratch

 Our sourdough class, taught with Bell's Bakes, is hands-on from start to finish, not a demo you watch from a stool.
 You'll feed a starter, mix, fold, shape, and score, with the fermentation science explained in plain, friendly language.
-You arrive to fresh coffee and pastries and taste sample bread together partway through, which is its own kind of motivation.
+You taste sample bread together partway through, which is its own kind of motivation.

-You leave with a pouch of live starter, a loaf you shaped and can bake at home, and a printed recipe card.
-One adult who'd failed at sourdough for years baked their best loaf that same week.
+You leave with a pouch of live starter and a loaf you shaped and can bake at home.
 To learn sourdough beside a bakerwho does it for a living is the fastest cure for a dense, gummy crumb.
-It's beginner-friendly and welcomes kids from age six, who tend to fall hard for the dough and end up asking to feed the starter daily.
+It's beginner-friendly, and kids are welcome and tend to fall hard for the dough, ending up asking to feed the starter daily.

 Natural goat-milk soap making